fbpx

 That’s great (I’m the same way), but it can also be dangerous.

-The more we focus on the future, the easier it is to overlook the value of our past.
+The more you focus on the future, the easier it is to overlook the value of your past.

-Reflection on our experiences is valuable in that it helps us learn, analyze, and improve both our present and future.
+Reflection on your experiences helps you learn, analyze, and improve your present and future.

-Sometimes, the way forward is only found when we look back.
+Sometimes, the way forward is only found when you look back.